 Our fully licensed non-profit adoption agency works with families and singles living in any state in the U.S. and we can also help U.S. citizens living in any foreign country.
 Since our founding in 1985, we have worked with thousands of birth parents and adopting persons from all over the world and our overall satisfaction rating is excellent.
 We are committed to putting your needs first and to helping you in every way possible.
 Feel free to contact us or call (toll-free 1(800)943-0400) if you have any questions or if you want our guidance or help.
-All calls are confidential and there is never any obligation or cost to you for our help.
+All calls are confidential and there is never any obligation to you for our help.

 Some Obstacles to Single Parent Child Adoption

 It is usually more difficult for a single parent to take care of the physical, emotional and spiritual needs of a child than it is for two parents.
 This fact adds fuel to the view of many adoption and social welfare experts who believe that the best placement for a child is with a family that has a mother and a father.
 While the typical "traditional" family structure has certainly changed in the U.S., there is still hesitation on the part of many professionals to accept single parent adoption.
 This hesitation is reflected in the varying policies of adoption agencies who will have to complete your Home Study and approve you as a single adoptive parent.